Hina Khan Beats Erica Fernandes & Jennifer Winget To Become Most Desirable Woman On TV!

 Erica Fernandes

 Erica Fernandes, who is at the third place, made her television debut with Kuch Rang Pyar Ke Aise Bhi in which she played the role of Dr Sonakshi.
 Currently, she is seen in Kasautii Zindagii Kay 2, in which she plays the role of Prerna.
-In both the show, her chemistry with her co-actors - Shaheer Sheikh and Parth Samthaan was love by fans.
+In both the show, her chemistry with her co-actors - Shaheer Sheikh and Parth Samthaan was loved by fans.

 Nia Sharma & Krystle D’souza